The NPMS Operator Standards is an online document that contains detailed information

 If the change is that all breakout tank data for the OPID should be removed from the NPMS (e.g., due to divestiture or permanent abandonment of all breakout tanks), the operator should alert NPMS staff via email.
 The email sent to NPMS staff must include the OPID and the completed cover/transmittal letter (refer to the Summary of Required Components for Breakout Tanks for a template cover/transmittal letter).

-Please note that if at any time throughout the year the primary contact has changed, please notify NPMS staff via email.
-The primary contact is used internally by NPMS staff regarding questions about your submission/Operator ID (OPID) and to notify you of changes concerning the NPMS process.
-The NPMS does not currently collect technical or public contact information specifically for breakout tank submissions.
+Please note that if at any time throughout the year the breakout tank primary and/or technical contact has changed, please notify NPMS staff via email.
+The primary and technical contact is used internally by NPMS staff for questions about your breakout tank submission/Operator ID (OPID) and to notify you of changes concerning the NPMS process.
+The NPMS does not currently collect public contact information specifically for breakout tanks.

 Develop Breakout Tank Submission Components